Firstject/Web-Ecommerce/README.md

 - If you don't receive message in gmail, please check in spam folder.

 # Updating SQL (IMPORTANT)
-- If there is any changes made on SQL file, then you'll have to do the following:
+- If there is any change made on SQL file, then you'll have to do the following:
   1. Entity classes may need to be updated.
 To do this, delete all entity classes from database and create it again.
   2. Delete all JPA controllers and recreate them all.

 # Questions
 If you have any questions regarding to this projecy, don't be hestitate to ask!

+---
+Regards,

+FIrst